na-na-hi/renget/archive/CloverDrawRequest.md

 [TOC]

 #Pending Requests
+1. Lliam is wearing a casino dealer outfit with a tophat, a blend between a magician and a casino dealer outfits.
+It illustrates his expertise on wands and as an Entercard user (Entercards, in a nutshell, manipulate space with magnagate by entering mystery dungeons).
+On his right hand, he holds his Calida wand, and on the left, he holds a playing card (probably an ace), covering his left eye.
+What the card shows is the Clover Guild emblem with a nonchalant smile on his face, perhaps haughty that he won the game.
+Maybe even the eyes glow blue.
+Or, as an alternative, he smiles in a creepy way, giving the impression of the opponent's absolute defeat.
+In the background, it will have a bunch of playing cards scattered about, but it can be seen that each card represents every Clover Guild member in a simplified art style.

 1. Chespin/Wooper/Gus walking with a large blanket wrapped around the three

 1. A Wooper version of "[Just screaming](https://files.catbox.moe/xwghve.png)"